heyplock/EFI-SONOMA-HPZBOOK15G3/README.md

 # EFI-SONOMA-HPZBOOK15G3
-Opencore EFI Folder for Hp Zbook 15 G3 with Hakintosh Sonoma 14.6 !!
+- Opencore EFI Folder for Hp Zbook 15 G3 with Hakintosh Sonoma 14.6
+- !!
 USE AT YOUR OWN RISK - IM NOT A PROFESSIONNAL - YOU CAN GET YOUR APPLE ID LOCKED IF YOU DO NOT INSTALL IT CORRECTLY THEN SIGN IN !!
+- Please read and understand [dortiana's guide here]() before using these
+-
 # REPOSITORY CONTENT

+- EFI Folder
+- Readme.md
+- Screenshots

 # PREREQUIES

-## I- HARDWARE I USED
+## I - HARDWARE I USED
   - CPU : Intel Core i7-6700HQ
   - iGPU : Intel HD 530 (Nvidia card disabled in BIOS settings)
   - RAM : 16Gb DDR4 2133Mhz